-What Prenups Can Protect
+What Can Prenups Protect?

-Lastly, Your prenup may be considered invalid if both parties did not enter into the agreement with full disclosure and legal counsel.
-Both parties must enter into the prenup willingly and with the full understanding of all the legal requirements.
-It is best that each party have their own counsel when reviewing the agreement. by calling 214-351-9100.
+Lastly, Your prenup may be considered invalid if both parties did not enter into the agreement with full disclosure and legal counsel advising BOTH PARTIES.
+Both parties must enter into the prenup willingly and knowingly and with the full understanding of all the legal terms and requirements of the agreement.
+It is best that each party have their own counsel when reviewing the agreement; however, a waiver can be filed by the non-drafting party, should they choose to not seek legal advise and have not been coerced into signing the agreement.
+If you need a Pre-Nup, call 214-351-9100.
 Thank you.

 If you need an attorney who can draft your PreNuptial Agreement, contact one of our representatives at SGMS Law PLLC by emailing us or by calling us at 214-351-9100.
 Thank you.